-For those who would like more general careers advice, the University Careers Service is situated in Stuart House, 6 Mill Lane.
-The service has extensive information about fields of work, individual employers, and current vacancies.
+The University Careers Service holds extensive information about fields of work, individual employers, and current vacancies.
 Information about the Careers Service, including an events calendar is available from www.careers.cam.ac.uk.
-There are also a number of careers advisers available to those who wish to book individual discussions.
+There are also a number of careers advisers available to those who wish to book individual advice sessions.